3 Ways to Optimize Channel Incentive Programs to Improve Partnership Motivation.

 Dumbing down incentive programs to be more user-friendly or easy to review (for back-end auditors) may seem like a best practice in channel management.
 However, this is a false business philosophy, which often results in partnership disengagement/dissatisfaction.

-The unstable, competitive infrastructure of today’s marketplace is largely to blame—and manufacturers/vendors should be more deliberate in their incentive program design.
+The unstable, competitive infrastructure of today’s marketplace is largely to blame.
+Manufacturers/vendors should be more deliberate in their incentive program design.
 In order to maintain the interest of top-performing partners, channel management teams have to up the ante with high-volume incentive programs.
 However, these incentive programs may not be the simplest to manage, but, produce the most effective results.

 It’s also important to remember that not all incentive programs are suitable or relevant to all channel partners.
 Sometimes, unique and/or comprehensively customized programs are the only feasible incentives to offer partners.

 Harness the Power of Channel Partners Motivation Thru Automated Channel Management

 Computer Market Research (CMR) brings over 30 years of experience to the indirect channel sales industry.
 Through our state-of-the-art automated software, businesses can amplify their B2B marketing efforts via a clear and concise platform that robustly and intuitively assists the managerial process of channel partnerships.
-From optimizing trade promotions to customizing unique program guidelines, from building effective distribution channels to establishing transparent and objective B2B communication—CMR helps businesses maximize their marketing efforts with distributing partners that are built around a common goal of success.
-Our cost-effective SaaS application is the perfect tool for any business looking to strengthen their bond with channel partners through innovative solutions, which converts data into intelligence
+CMR services help businesses with